Jack Robinson (footballer, born 2001): Career

 After playing youth football for Nunthorpe Athletic, he joined Middlesbrough's academy at the age of 13.
 He signed his first professional contract with the club in summer 2020.
 He made his debut for the club on 8 May 2021 as a substitute in a 3–0 Championship defeat to Wycombe Wanderers.

 On 28 August 2021, Robinson signed for National League side Yeovil Town on loan until 10 January 2022.
 On 13 January 2022, the loan was extended for the remainder of the 2021–22 season.

-On 3 January 2023, Robinson joined EFL League Two side Carlisle United on loan for the remainder of the 2022-23 season.
+On 3 January 2023, Robinson joined EFL League Two side Carlisle United on loan for the remainder of the 2022–23 season.
+He was an unused substitute in the 2023 League Two play-off final victory over Stockport County at Wembley Stadium.
+Following promotion at the end of the season, he returned to the club on a permanent two-year deal.
+On 3 February 2025, Robinson departed Carlisle having made 41 appearances in total for the club.
+He made six appearances during the 2024–25 season for Carlisle.

+On 5 February 2025, Robinson signed for National League club Hartlepool United.
+At the end of the 2024–25 season, it was announced that he would be released by Hartlepool at the end of his contract.

 Style of play

 Robinson can play as a centre back or as a left back.